 \subsection{Transcendental Abel--Jacobi maps are motivic}

-Let $X$ be a smooth equi-dimensional scheme over a perfect field $k$ and let $\ell$ be a prime invertible in $k$.
-We let $H^i(X,\Q_\ell(n)):=H^i(X_\proet,\widehat \Z_\ell(n)) \otimes_{\Z_\ell} \Q_\ell$ and $H^i(X,\Q_\ell/\Z_\ell(n))=\colim_r H^i(X_\proet,\nu^\ast \mu_{\ell^r}^{\otimes n})$, where we note that $H^i(X_\proet,\nu^\ast \mu_{\ell^r}^{\otimes n})\cong H^i(X_\et, \mu_{\ell^r}^{\otimes n})$, cf.\ Lemma \ref{lem:BS-H_cont=H_proet}.
+Let $X$ be a smooth equi-dimensional scheme over a perfect field $k$, and let $\ell$ be a prime invertible in $k$.
+We let $H^i(X,\Q_\ell(n)):=H^i(X_\proet,\widehat \Z_\ell(n)) \otimes_{\Z_\ell} \Q_\ell$ and $H^i(X,\Q_\ell/\Z_\ell(n))=\colim_r H^i(X_\proet,\nu^\ast \mu_{\ell^r}^{\otimes n})$, where we note that $H^i(X_\proet,\nu^\ast \mu_{\ell^r}^{\otimes n})\cong H^i(X_\et, \mu_{\ell^r}^{\otimes n})$; \textit{cf.} Lemma \ref{lem:BS-H_cont=H_proet}.

-Recall the $\ell$-adic cycle group $A_0^i(X)_{\Z_\ell}$ from (\ref{eq:A0iX}).
+Recall the $\ell$-adic cycle group $A_0^i(X)_{\Z_\ell}$ from \eqref{eq:A0iX}.
 We denote by $A_0^i(X)[\ell^\infty]$ the torsion subgroup of $A_0^i(X)_{\Z_\ell}$.
-By \cite[\S 7.5]{Sch-refined}, there is a transcendental Abel--Jacobi map on torsion cycles
+By \cite[Section~7.5]{Sch-refined}, there is a transcendental Abel--Jacobi map on torsion cycles

-where $N^\ast$ denotes Grothendieck's coniveau filtration on cohomology, i.e. $\alpha\in H^{2i-1}(X,\Q_\ell (i))$ lies in $N^jH^{2i-1}(X,\Q_\ell (i))$ if $\alpha$ vanishes on the complement of a closed codimension $j$ set of $X$.
-Correspondences between smooth projective equi-dimensional $k$-schemes act on both sides of the above Abel--Jacobi map and the main result in this section is that these actions are compatible with the map $\lambda_{tr}^i$.
+where $N^\ast$ denotes Grothendieck's coniveau filtration on cohomology; \textit{i.e.} $\alpha\in H^{2i-1}(X,\Q_\ell (i))$ lies in $N^jH^{2i-1}(X,\Q_\ell (i))$ if $\alpha$ vanishes on the complement of a closed codimension $j$ set of $X$.
+Correspondences between smooth projective equi-dimensional $k$-schemes act on both sides of \eqref{**}, and the main result in this section is that these actions are compatible with the map $\lambda_{tr}^i$.

-\begin{corollary} Let $X$ and $Y$ be smooth projective equi-dimensional schemes over a perfect field $k$, let $d_X:=\dim (X)$ and let $\ell$ be a prime that is invertible in $k$.
+\begin{corollary} Let $X$ and $Y$ be smooth projective equi-dimensional schemes over a perfect field $k$, let $d_X:=\dim (X)$, and let $\ell$ be a prime that is invertible in $k$.
 Let $[\Gamma]\in \CH^c(X\times Y)$ be a correspondence.
 Then the following diagram is commutative: